tirkarthi/tirkarthi.github.io/_posts/2017-10-09-graphql-tutorial.md

 categories: clojure
 ---

+*Thanks to Walmart Labs for their Lacinia library and the helpful members at the Slack channel*

 ### Early days of REST

 Most of us use REST everyday for building our web applications and I think it's a great step forward from the early days of writing HTML where every endpoint was pretty tightly coupled to the resource you are trying to access like `get-books`, `update-book`, `delete-book`, etc. Apart from the naming every project used to follow different conventions which was a hurdle as we move from one project to another and REST fixed a lot of the problems.
 But we hit some limitations of REST in our daily programming as the teams were split into backend and frontend.